 Helping Those in the Least Reached and Least Resourced Nations

-During this time of crisis, charities around the world are stepping up like never before.
+During this time of crisis, charities worldwide are stepping up like never before.
 One of IntelliTect’s long-time charity partnerships, Partners International, is also rising to the call.

 IntelliTect’s Involvement with Partners International

-IntelliTect’s founders, Mark and Elisabeth Michaelis, connected with Partners in 2012 because of their focus on listening carefully to local leaders around the world before acting.
+IntelliTect’s founders, Mark and Elisabeth Michaelis, connected with Partners in 2012 because of their focus on listening carefully to local leaders before acting.
 In 2014 IntelliTect helped with the design of their interactive holiday gift catalog website.

-Much of IntelliTect’s history of funding school construction and poverty alleviation in East Africa has been in conjunction with Partners.
-Together, these organizations joined with a local East African church organization called Mchungaji Kundi Moja to help people who need protection and support.
-East Africa, including Somalia, Sudan, South Sudan, Eritrea, Djibouti, Kenya, and Ethiopia, is one of the most politically unstable places on earth.
-Civil wars, terrorist attacks, weather-induced famine, very few medical clinics, and many other problems make life difficult.
+Much of IntelliTect’s history of funding school construction and poverty alleviation in East Africa has been with Partners.
+Together, these organizations joined a local East African church organization called Mchungaji Kundi Moja to help people who need protection and support.
+East Africa, including Somalia, Sudan, South Sudan, Eritrea, Djibouti, Kenya, and Ethiopia, is one of the most politically unstable places.
+Civil wars, terrorist attacks, weather-induced famine, few medical clinics, and many other problems make life difficult.

 A Focus on Education

 At the root of many of these problems is a lack of education and infrastructure.
 At the request of Mchungaji Kundi Moja, IntelliTect and Partners International have funded construction and improvements to multiple schools.
 These schools, located along the border of Kenya and Somalia, serve all local children and do not segregate based on gender or religion, which is rare in this region.
 The work supervised by Mchungaji Kundi Moja includes multiple new classrooms that allow more students to attend.
 There is now a new separate restroom building for the girls and women to use as well as updated science lab equipment.
 The building also has a space for adults to use at night to improve their reading, math, and writing skills.